AdaptiveCpp/AdaptiveCpp/doc/installing.md

 ## Repositories (Linux)

+**Note: The software repositories mentioned below are outdated and in the process of being restructured.
+They do not contain modern hipSYCL versions.**

 Another way to install hipSYCL is to use our repositories.
 We provide repositories for several distributions (currently Ubuntu 18.04, CentOS 7, Arch Linux).
 A description of the repositories is available [here](../install/scripts/README.md#installing-from-repositories)

 Our repositories cover the *entire software stack*, i.e. they include a compatible clang/LLVM distribution and ROCm stacks.
 The following packages are available: